 If your cat suffers from chronic digestive or gastrointestinal problems, oral B12 supplements are unlikely to help.
 This is because their digestive tissue cannot absorb the nutrient very well, no matter how much they ingest through diet.

 However, many cats may benefit from B12 shot injections under their skin.
 Instead of having to be absorbed by the digestive system, a B12 shot (injection) goes straight to the source.
 Talk to your veterinarian to find out whether B12 shots are an option for your cat.
 With instruction, you may be able to give your cat these injections at home.

 For cats with chronic digestive issues, unfortunately, there is rarely a single “magic bullet” solution that resolves all of their symptoms.
-Extra B12 on its own won’t cure IBD or other diseases, but it may help alleviate some symptoms while improving your cat’s overall well-being and quality of life.
+Extra B12 on its own won’t cure IBD in cats or other diseases, but it may help alleviate some symptoms while improving your cat’s overall well-being and quality of life.